-Every year during Banned Books Week (September 22-28 this year), the American Library Association (ALA) celebrates the freedom to read by recognizing books that have been challenged, censored, and banned in libraries and schools.
+Every year during Banned Books Week (October 5-11 this year), the American Library Association (ALA) celebrates the freedom to read by recognizing books that have been challenged, censored, and banned in libraries and schools.

-Check out some of the most challenged books (below)—and why they were challenged—from the last year (compiled from data from the ALA’s Office of Intellectual Freedom).
+Check out some of the most challenged books below—and why they were challenged—from the last year (compiled from data from the ALA’s Office of Intellectual Freedom).

-Our Village Is a Book Sanctuary Community
+Our Village is a Book Sanctuary Community

 In June 2023, the Village of Oak Park Board of Trustees voted to name Oak Park a Book Sanctuary Community.
 The resolution affirms that Oak Park champions diverse and inclusive books, and protects access to challenged and banned books.
-It also works with the new state law signed by Gov. JB Pritzker that discourages state libraries from removing books because of personal, political, or religious reasons.

-Most challenged books in 2023
+Most challenged books in 2024

 Gender Queer by Maia Kobabe